 When choosing a CI/CD tool, it is essential to consider ease of setup, interoperability, integration with IDE, cloud services, and price per pull/push requests.
 Let us go through the list of a few popular CI/CD tools while exploring their features.

 As one of the most used DevOps tools, CircleCI offers a platform that efficiently blends CI/CD with a DevSecOps model.
 The platform can be configured to run complex pipelines with sophisticated docker layer caching, resource classes for faster workflows, and performance pricing.
 CircleCI offers a flexible and scalable way of identifying bugs and fixing them, improving applications’ quality.
-For beginners, it also provides a free trial to evaluate its functionalities and usefulness to your organisation.
+For beginners, it also provides a free trial to evaluate its functionalities and usefulness to your organization.

 Image Source: https://circleci.com/